Riemannian Geometry: Definitions, Pictures, and Results: Tensors and forms

 An algebra-valued form whose values are defined by matrices is a \textbf{matrix-valued form} .
 Exterior forms that take values in a matrix group can also be considered as matrix-valued forms, but it must be understood that under addition the values may no longer be in the group.
 One can also form the exterior product between a matrix-valued form and a \textbf{vector-valued form} .
 To reduce confusion when dealing with algebra- and vector-valued forms, we will indicate them with (non-standard) decorations, for example in the case of a matrix-valued 1-form acting on a vector-valued 1-form,

-\begin{framed} $\triangle$ An additional distinction can be made between forms that take values which are concrete matrices and column vectors (and thus depend upon the basis of the underlying vector space), and forms that take values which are abstract linear transformations and abstract vectors (and thus are basis-independent).
+\begin{framed} $\triangle$ Since the elements of an algebra are vectors, algebra-valued forms may be considered as vector-valued forms whose values can be multiplied.
+We will reserve the term vector-valued forms for forms whose values are acted on by matrix-valued forms.\end{framed} \begin{framed} $\triangle$ An additional distinction can be made between forms that take values which are concrete matrices and column vectors (and thus depend upon the basis of the underlying vector space), and forms that take values which are abstract linear transformations and abstract vectors (and thus are basis-independent).
 We will attempt to distinguish between these by referring to the specific matrix or abstract group, and by only using ``vector-valued'' when the value is an abstract vector.\end{framed}

 A notational issue arises in the particular case of Lie algebra valued form s, where the related associative algebra in the relation $[\check{\Theta},\check{\Psi}]=\check{\Theta}\check{\Psi}-\check{\Psi}\check{\Theta}$ could also be in use.
 In this case multiplication of values could use either the Lie commutator or that of the related associative algebra.
 We will denote the exterior product using the Lie commutator by $\check{\Theta}[\wedge]\check{\Psi}$.
 Some authors use $[\check{\Theta},\check{\Psi}]$ or $[\check{\Theta}\wedge\check{\Psi}]$, but both can be ambiguous, motivating us to introduce our (non-standard) notation.
 The expression $\check{\Theta}\wedge\check{\Psi}$ is then reserved for the exterior product using the underlying associative algebra (e.g. that of matrix multiplication if the associative algebra is defined this way).
 For two Lie algebra-valued 1-forms we then have